 Douglas Tack, DVM

 Dr. Douglas Tack is our Medical Director and Chief of Staff.
 He graduated from Michigan State University College of Veterinary Medicine in 1988, at which time he moved from the family farm in Michigan to New York.
 He spent many years focusing on Emergency Medicine and Critical Care, where he developed his special interests in Internal Medicine, Soft Tissue Surgery, and Avian/Exotic Medicine.
 Dr. Tack joined Black River Veterinary Hospital in 2006.
-He enjoys spending his spare time with his wife Dr. Susan Tack (also a veterinarian!) and children Erin (a recent graduate of Villanova with a degree in Biology and English) and Greg (a Junior at Florida State majoring in Computer Engineering and Math).
+He enjoys spending his spare time with his wife Dr. Susan Tack (also a veterinarian!) and children Erin (beginning veterinary school at University of Pennsylvania in fall 2019) and Greg (currently attending graduate school at William Paterson University.)
 Dr. Tack has 8 Jack Russell Terriers and 1 Border terrier, and he can often be seen at Terrier Trials (dog shows) around the United States and Canada.
 His passion for working terrier breeds has given him the opportunity to Judge throughout the United States, Canada, and Great Britain.

 Kara Palac, DVM

-Dr. Palac has had a deep love for animals her entire life, spending most of her adolescence mucking stalls and riding horses, but when she graduated from the University of New Hampshire for the first time, it was as an English and Psychology major.
+Dr. Kara Palac has had a deep love for animals her entire life, spending most of her adolescence mucking stalls and riding horses, but when she graduated from the University of New Hampshire for the first time, it was as an English and Psychology major.
 She went back to UNH for her veterinary school prerequisites once she realized moving to New York city to be a writer would mean leaving her love of working with animals behind.
 In 2014 she graduated from Tufts Cummings School of Veterinary Medicine in Massachusetts.
 After graduation, she spent two years working in a mixed animal practice in central New York before deciding she wanted to focus on dogs and cats.
-Her special interests include pain management and endocrine disease like diabetes and cushings.
+She joined the BRVH family in fall of 2016.
+Her special interests include pain management and endocrine diseases like diabetes and Cushing’s.
 When she’s not working, she enjoys riding her horse Koko and relaxing with her Husky, Ginger.